SeraphJACK/SimpleLogin/README.md

 **You don't need to configure anything if you don't care much.**

-Players' password does not need to be inputted manually, instead, client would generate a random UUID as the password and save it in `.minecraft/.sl_password`, and send it to the server when joining.
+Players' password does not need to be inputted manually, instead, the client would generate a random UUID as the password and save it in `.minecraft/.sl_password`, and send it to the server when joining.

 The server will remember the player's password when he joins for the first time, and when he joins later the server will